maxboeck/mxb-jekyll/_posts/css-skeleton-screens/2017-08-30-skeleton-screens.md

 permalink: "/blog/css-skeleton-screens/"
 category: code
 image: "/blog/css-skeleton-screens/cover.png"
 description: "Designing loading states on the web is often overlooked or dismissed as an afterthought.
-Building an experience that works with slow connections can be a design challenge as well."
+Building an experience that works with slow connections is not only a developer's challenge..."
 ---

 *This article was originally published on [CSS-Tricks.com](https://css-tricks.com/building-skeleton-screens-css-custom-properties/).*